raspberrypilearning/count-the-creatures/en/step_2.md

 --- task ---

-Add a `say for 2 seconds`{:class="block3looks"} adding in the text for the colour you selected:
+Add a `say for 2 seconds`{:class="block3looks"} block and add in the text for the colour that you selected:

 ![image of target sprite](images/target-sprite.png)